 Using the home loan calculator from moneysmart.gov it can be established what an individual could afford to borrow and purchase with, according to her current rent payments.

 Let’s say you pay $1500 in rent per month.
 Using the calculator, we can apply the current standard interest rate of 2.33%, apply a loan length of 30 years, standard monthly fees and set the repayments to monthly.

 This calculates to being able to borrow $385, 671.
 So, rather than paying this $1500 a month to your landlord, you would be putting monthly payments towards your own ownership of property.
 Rental payments go towards your right to live in a space, whereas mortgage payments, of the same amount, not only go towards your right to live in the property, but eventually own and resell the property for a profit.

 If you can afford to buy more than one bedroom, consider moving in and renting out one of your spare rooms to a tenant.
 This way, your roommate can help pay for part or all of your mortgage payments each month.

 Perhaps your ideal area is a bit out of your purchasing budget.
 This is where rentvesting gives you the opportunity to live in your favourite suburb while earning rental income from your property in a more affordable neighbourhood.
 While you rent closer to the city, your investment property that is located in a more affordable area can be rented out.
 This rental income will assist with your own rent costs or personal savings to help work towards one day owning in your dream area.

 6. Ask for help

 Entering the property market can be confusing and at times seemingly impossible.
 We make it make sense.
-Our job is to make the loan application process approachable and as stress-free as possible.
+Our job as Mortgage brokers Melbourne is to make the loan application process approachable and as stress-free as possible.
 Get in contact today for assistance in your home purchasing journey.